PedroLucasOM/MovieViewer/README.md

   </a>
 </p>

-> Angular interface for searching and viewing movie information through The Movie DB API.
+> Angular application for searching and viewing movies from The Movie DB database.

 ### 🏠 [Homepage](https://github.com/PedroLucasOM/MovieViewer)